-Now we specialise Proposition \ref{prop:3FF} to the category of Nagata six-functor formalisms.
-First, we introduce some more notation. \begin{defn} For $X$ a simplicial set, $X'\subseteq X$ a sub-simplicial set, $\C$ an $\infty$-category and $\C'\subseteq \C$ a sub-$\infty$-category, let $\fun(X\mid X',\C\mid\C')$ denote the full sub-$\infty$-category of $\fun(X,\C)$ on functors $f:X\to \C$ that restrict to a functor $X' \to \C'$. \end{defn} The following definition expands on Definition \ref{defn:bc_span}. \begin{defn} We denote by
+Now we specialize Proposition \ref{prop:3FF} to the category of Nagata six-functor formalisms.
+First, we introduce some more notation. \begin{defn} For $X$ a simplicial set, $X'\subseteq X$ a sub-simplicial set, $\C$ an $\infty$-category and $\C'\subseteq \C$ a sub-$\infty$-category, let $\fun(X\mid X',\C\mid\C')$ denote the full sub-$\infty$-category of $\fun(X,\C)$ on functors $f:X\to \C$ that restrict to a functor $X' \to \C'$. \end{defn} The following definition build upon Definition \ref{defn:bc_span}. \begin{defn} We denote by

-the full subcategory spanned by lax cartesian structures $F:\delta^*_+\C^{\op,\sqcup,\op}( P_\times^\op,I_-)\to \cat$ such that in addition to (B) in definition \ref{defn:bc_span}, \begin{enumerate} \item[(i)] for $p:X \to Y$ in $P$, the image $p^*:F(Y)\to F(X)$ is a left-left adjoint, and we denote the adjoints by $p^*\vdash p_\circ\vdash p^!$ \item[(ii)] for $i:U\hookleftarrow X$ in $I$, the image $i^!:F(U)\to F(X)$ is a left-left adjoint, and we denote the adjoints by $i_!\vdash i^\circ\vdash i_*$, \item[(iii)] for every $X$ in $\C$, $F(X)$ is a closed symmetric monoidal stable $\infty$-category. \end{enumerate} \end{defn}
+the full subcategory spanned by lax cartesian structures $F:\corr(\C,P,I)^\otimes\to \cat$ such that in addition to (B) in definition \ref{defn:bc_span}, \begin{enumerate} \item[(i)] for $p:X \to Y$ in $P$, the image $p^*:F(Y)\to F(X)$ is a left-left adjoint, and we denote the adjoints by $p^*\vdash p_\natural\vdash p^!$ \item[(ii)] for $i:U\hookleftarrow X$ in $I$, the image $i^!:F(U)\to F(X)$ is a left-left adjoint, and we denote the adjoints by $i_!\vdash i^\natural\vdash i_*$, \item[(iii)] for every $X$ in $\C$, $F(X)$ is a closed symmetric monoidal stable $\infty$-category. \end{enumerate} \end{defn}

 \begin{prop} The equivalence of $\infty$-categories in Proposition \ref{prop:3FF} restricts to an equivalence of $\infty$-categories